Jesus, Critical Race Theory, and American Exceptionalism

-No, CRT is not some Marxist plot or Satanic plot.
-CRT is more of a description, of what is than a prescription of what to do about it.
+No, CRT is not some Marxist or Satanic plot.
+CRT is a description, of what is and less of a prescription of what to do about it.
 CRT merely says that racism goes beyond individuals and eventually becomes systemic.
-That because people construct societies, and because in the process of constructing those societies people bring with them their individual biases and prejudices, these biases and prejudices infect and shape the institutions the societies create.
+That is because people construct societies, and in the process of constructing those societies people bring with them their individual biases and prejudices.
+These biases and prejudices infect and shape the institutions and societies people create.

 Makes perfect sense to me.

-It also strikes me as consistent with what I know Jesus taught.
+It also strikes me as consistent with what I know of Jesus’ teachings.
 Let’s start with the concept of sin and racism.

 Man’s sinful nature isn’t a new concept.
 It has been a central theme of Christian theology since – well – since the beginning.
 St. Paul.
 Augustine.
 Martin Luther.
 Calvin.
 All saw Jesus as the means to escape an inherently grim human condition.
-By the time this got to Calvin, he went so far as to describe our condition as that of “total depravity.”
+By the time this got to Calvin, he went so far as to describe our condition – that is, the condition of all human beings – as that of “total depravity.”

 So here’s the question: If Christians are ok with standing up and saying “I’m a sinner” why do they freak out when someone asks them to confess “I’m a racist”?
 Surely racism falls into the “sin” bucket.
 What makes it so hard for Christians to accept the reality of our own prejudice?